How We're Phasing Our Hill House Renovation (and What's Changed)

 THE HILL HOUSE

 Renovating a whole house can feel overwhelming - especially when it’s a 1910 fixer and every square inch needs attention.
-Awhile ago, we decided that tackling all of the Hill House at once just isn’t realistic for us financially, logistically, or emotionally.
+Awhile ago, we decided that tackling all of the Hill House at once just wasn’t realistic for us financially, logistically, or emotionally.
 But we’ve been here before (this is our 9th full home remodel) and if there’s one thing we’ve learned from renovating with kids in tow it’s that phasing can keep us sane while still letting us live in the house (albeit a messy, dusty house ;).
 Today we wanted to walk you through the how and why of our phasing plan for the Hill House renovation.
 Let’s get into it…

 Why Phasing?

 When you’re looking at a 2,000sf home that needs every inch renovated, the dream scenario is to do it all at once.
 Tear into the walls a single time, update all the plumbing, electrical, and HVAC, and move into a finished home a year later.
 But in reality, doing everything at once is expensive and disruptive - especially with three kids in tow.
-And it’s not in the cards for us.
+And it’s not in the cards for us this time around.
+Phasing the renovation will give us flexibility and means we can:

-• Spread out the budget so we’re not carrying the full weight of a whole-house renovation at once
+Spread out the budget so we’re not carrying the full weight of a whole-house renovation at once

-• Make thoughtful design decisions along the way
+Make thoughtful design decisions along the way

-• Live in the house longer (we’re only planning to move out for phase 1)
+Live in the house longer (we’re only planning to move out for phase 1)

 Our current phasing plan